Judge quashes decision not to proceed with Soldier F Bloody Sunday prosecution

 “The PPS will now have to decide on the next steps.”

-However, judicial reviews taken by a number of other Bloody Sunday families to challenge the PPS not to take prosecutions against five other veterans were dismissed by the court.
+However, judicial reviews taken by a number of other Bloody Sunday families to challenge a PPS decision not to take prosecutions against five other veterans were dismissed by the court.

+The case centred on arguments about whether statements made by the soldiers in 1972 would be ruled inadmissible in any criminal trial.

-The Lady Chief Justice said she considered there was “no error in law” in these decisions.
+The Lady Chief Justice said she considered there was “no error in law” in these decisions by the PPS.

+She added: “(The PPS) has formed a permissible view that there is not a reasonable prospect of the evidence being admitted and in the absence of that evidence there is insufficient other evidence for a reasonable prospect of conviction.”

 Bloody Sunday was one of the darkest days in Northern Ireland’s history, when British soldiers shot dead 13 civil rights protestors in the Bogside area of Londonderry.